 Most Linux distributions use systemd as a system and service manager.
 The systemctl is the main command in systemd, used to control services.
-In this tutorial i will show how to create a systemd service file that will allow you to control your service using the systemctl command, how to restart systemd without reboot to […]
+In this tutorial i will show how to list all, enabled and running systemd services using the systemctl command.